10 Best Life Insurance Companies in New Jersey

 Key Terms

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in New Jersey is approximately 77.5 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in New Jersey have been heart disease, Covid-19, and cancer.
-The murder rate in New Jersey is about 4.3 homicides per 100,000 residents, which is lower than the national average of 7.5.
+The homicide rate in New Jersey is about 4.3 homicides per 100,000 residents, which is lower than the national average of 7.5.

 Show Me Life Insurance Companies